Illustration by Kim Carney / Fred Hutch

 A cure remained elusive even after combination antiretroviral therapy in the mid-1990s turned HIV from an automatic death sentence to a manageable chronic disease.
 For those with access to it, the treatment was a life-saving breakthrough, yes, but no more a cure than insulin is a cure for diabetes.
 Scientists learned that reservoirs of latent HIV-infected cells hide in the body, out of reach of the drugs.
 Stop taking a daily pill, and the virus comes roaring back.

 But today, scientists are not just using the word cure, they’re organizing whole conferences around it.
 A cure symposium has been added to the International AIDS Society conference on treatment and prevention, to be held in July in Melbourne, Australia.
-Fresh from that meeting, society president and Nobel laureate Françoise Barré-Sinoussi—who in 1983 co-discovered the virus that causes AIDS—will speak in August at Fred Hutchinson Cancer Research Center’s second Conference on Cell and Gene Therapy for HIV Cure.
+Fresh from that meeting, society president and Nobel laureate Françoise Barré-Sinoussi—who in 1983 co-discovered the virus that causes AIDS—will speak in August at Fred Hutchinson Cancer Research Center’s first Conference on Cell and Gene Therapy for HIV Cure.

 To be clear, caution still prevails.
 Many, including Barré-Sinoussi, say that the most realistic goal may be a so-called “functional cure” that doesn’t necessarily eradicate all traces of the virus but eliminates the need to take daily pills.
 Scientists are also careful not to raise hopes that a cure of any kind will be widely available any time soon.